Join an AFSMC mission to Israel and show your support and love

 “We’re looking to Sheba to add extra competency and skills to what we have already in Bahrain,” said Cheriyan, an Indian neonatologist with an MBA from Harvard.
 “There will be a free flow of physicians and surgeons back and forth.”

-Sheba’s ARC program – which stands for Accelerate, Redesign and Collaborate – has developed partnerships for applying new medical technologies at hospitals in Chicago, Houston and Ottawa.
+Sheba’s ARC program – which stands for Accelerate, Redesign and Collaborate – has developed partnerships for applying new medical technologies at hospitals in Houston and Ottawa.
 It is also working with Bahrain’s biggest public hospital, the Salmaniya Medical Complex.

 In the United Arab Emirates, Sheba physicians have started offering remote consultations over Zoom to 350 diabetes patients from the Gulf state’s military, police and firefighting services, through an agreement with the Dubai-based Al Tadawi Healthcare Group.
 Sheba will also help train obstetrics and gynecology personnel at the Medcare Women and Children Hospital, which runs a chain of facilities in Dubai.